Lesson 7 · Compound Vowels Part 2 — Cami Learns Korean

 왜 — Why Koreans Ask "Why?"
 Differently

 왜 (wae) means "why" — and you'll notice it used very differently from English.
-In Korean conversation, asking 왜? on its own can sound quite blunt or even confrontational depending on tone.
-In everyday speech, Koreans often soften it with particles or phrases: 왜냐면 ("the reason is...") or 왜요? (polite "why?").
-You also hear 왜 used as a conversational filler — almost like "hm?" or "yes?" when someone calls your name.
+Asking 왜? on its own can sound blunt or confrontational depending on tone.
+In everyday speech, Koreans soften it: 왜냐면 ("the reason is…") or 왜요? (polite "why?").
+You also hear 왜 used as a conversational filler — almost like "hm?" when someone calls your name.

 📚 Lesson 7 Homework